irhamuba/empeiria/README.md

-# 🤖 Empeiria Testnet Faucet Bot
+# 🤖 Empeiria Testnet Bot

 An interactive CLI tool for Empeiria testnet that allows automated token distribution with customizable parameters.